 For Party A: £20,000,000 (twenty million pounds sterling) or the equivalent in any other currency or currency unit.
 For the avoidance of doubt, such Threshold Amount shall apply only with respect to Party A’s Credit Support Provider; and

 For Party B: £20,000,000 (twenty million pounds sterling) or the equivalent in any other currency or currency unit.

+AOTES: Would be acceptable for us although we commonly apply a threshold at 10 mio.

 § 10.5(c) Winding-up/ lnsolvency /Attachment:

-[X] § 10.5(c) (iv) shall apply and the applicable time period is within fifteen (15) calendar days, except that for a proceeding or petition referred to in § 10.5(c)(iv) that has been instituted or presented by the Party itself or its Credit Support Provider or, as the case may be, its Controlling Party, the applicable time period is zero (0) calendar days; or
+[X] § 10.5(c) (iv) shall apply and the applicable time period is within fifteen (15) calendar days, except that for a proceeding or petition referred to in § 10.5(c)(iv) that has been instituted or presented by the Party itself or its Credit Support Provider or, as the case may be, its Controlling Party, its shareholders, or its directors, the applicable time period is zero (0) calendar days; or

 [ ] § 10.5(c) (iv) shall not apply